svgdotjs/svg.js/README.md

 __`returns`: `SVG.Matrix`__

 ### morph()
 In order to animate matrices the `morph()` method lets you pass a destination matrix.
-This can be any value that a `SVG.Matrix` would accept on initialization:
+This can be any value a `SVG.Matrix` would accept on initialization:

 ```javascript
 matrix.morph('matrix(2,0,0,2,100,150)')